sahmed1o/Driver-Assist-Machine-Learning-With-RCNN-Mask/README.md

 <hr>
 <h6>  *Not Required since repo already includes it, but kept as reference: </h6>

-Clone the cocoapi repo and extract into Mask_RCNN-master folder: https://github.com/philferriere/cocoapi
+Clone the cocoapi repo and extract into Driver-Assist-Machine-Learning-With-RCNN-Mask-master folder: https://github.com/philferriere/cocoapi